MUTHUSELVANV/Multiple-Linear-Regression/README.md

   Later, we fit the object on the scaled feature training dataset and target training dataset.

 - 3rd JAR: **Model** -
-  We arrive at a mathematical formula containing features and target from the calculated parameters.
+  We derive a mathematical formula containing features and target from the calculated parameters.

 - 4th JAR: **Loss** -
-  We are calculating Mean Squared Error on test data to numerically understand how well the model works.
+  We are calculating Mean Squared Error on test data to understand how well the model works numerically.

 - 5th JAR: **Learning** -
   Generally, to find the best parameters which could fit the model, the ML algorithm performs a method called gradient descent.
-  This Jar has been performed in the 3rd Jar itself.
+This is an optimization algorithm that has been performed in the 3rd Jar itself when we derived the model.
 So, there is no specific code to perform gradient descent.

 - 6th JAR: **Evaluation Metric** -
    We are calculating an evaluation metric called r-squared which shows how well the data fit the regression model (the goodness of fit).